elektroptiker/elektroptiker/README.md

 ## Welcome to my github space 👋

-I'm working full time as an Optometrist and Hearing Aids fitter in my own business in the beautiful [Canton of Glarus ](https://www.gl.ch) in Switzerland.
+I'm working full time as an optometrist and hearing aid dispenser in my own business in the beautiful [Canton of Glarus ](https://www.gl.ch) in Switzerland.

 - 🔭 I’m currently working on my github website
 - 🌱 I’m currently learning HTML and CSS